ClickertyGaming/IdleIncremenTerminal/README.md

 - g++

 ## Install
 Download the repository as a ZIP file.
-So far, everything required is in one .cpp file.

-## Usage
 ```
 g++ main.cpp
 ```

+## Usage
+Run the compiled executable and a Terminal window will open.
+That's it.
+Enjoy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first and discuss what you want to change.